lukasschwab/stackit/README.md

 ## Contributing

-Contribution instructions coming soon.
+Contribution instructions coming soon!

-For now, *hands off*.
+Feel free to fork and modify, but get a conversation going with us before submitting a pull request or something.

+Also, we love issue submissions!

 ### Contributors
 + [Vicki Niu](https://github.com/vickiniu)